 Lawson was due a $1.2 million roster bonus next week and close to $5 million in salary during the 2019 season.
 He made 53 tackles and five pass breakups in 15 games for the Lions last season.
 The Lions freed up cap space, but after Darius Slay, there aren't any established cornerbacks under contract with the team heading into next season.

-Lawson (concussion) has been ruled out for Sunday's game against the Packers.
+Lawson (ankle) was downgraded from questionable to out for Sunday's game against the Packers.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|